pomdtr/sunbeam/www/website/docs/reference/schemas/action.md

     "key": "e",
     // the type of the action (required)
     "type": "edit",
-    "edit": {
     "path": "~/.config/sunbeam/sunbeam.json",
     // whether to exit sunbeam after editing the file (optional)
-        // if not specified, sunbeam will not exit "exit": true
+    // if not specified, sunbeam will not exit
-    }
+    "exit": true
 }
 ```